 - 1. Rezoning and updating planning documents and zoning ordinances, including community and specific plans, that lead to more infill housing that improves housing affordability.
 Note that per REAP 2.0, all uses that include the creation of planning documents must be accompanied by a commitment to adopt and implement.
 Further, the effort must target a Green Zone (see final bullet of this section for more detail on the link between planning and Green Zones) - 2.
 Eliminating the need for project-specific review for infill development that improves housing affordability through program level environmental clearance - Conducting infrastructure plans and studies, such as for upgrading sewer, water, and dry utility systems in Green Zones that would support residential development that improves housing affordability - 4.
-Revamping local planning processes through other efforts that accelerate infill development that facilitates housing affordability, supply, and choice (see note below for limitations on this use).
+Revamping local planning processes through other efforts that accelerate infill development that facilitates housing affordability, supply, and choice.